ginny100/The-Complete-Guide-to-Spring-5-and-Spring-Boot-2-Part-1/src/main/java/io/datajek/springbasics/movierecommendersystem/lesson15/README.md

 In this lesson, we will learn how to configure a Spring application using XML.
 We will remove annotations from our application altogether and use XML to define beans and dependencies.

-> __Note from `ginny100`:__ Highly recommend creating a whole new project using Spring Initializr with all files from `lesson15` package of this current project to follow along in this lesson.
+> __Note from `ginny100`:__ Highly recommend creating a whole new project using Spring Initializr with the whole `lesson15` package of this current project to follow along in this lesson.

 ## Demonstrated Concepts